-- Temperature over 100.4°F and if medications were used to lower an individual's temperature. - Any of the following symptoms if the symptom is of greater intensity or frequency than what is normally experienced: - Cough - Shortness of breath or difficulty breathing
+- Temperature over 100.4°F and if medications were used to lower an individual's temperature.

+- Any of the following symptoms if the symptom is of greater intensity or frequency than what is normally experienced:

+- Cough

+- Shortness of breath or difficulty breathing

 - Chills

-- Repeated shaking with chills
+- Fatigue

-- Muscle pain
+- Muscle or body ache

 - Headache

 - Sore throat

+- Congestion or runny nose

-- Loss of taste or smell
+- New loss of taste or smell

 - Diarrhea

+- Nausea or vomiting

 - In the previous 14 days has had contact with someone with a confirmed diagnosis of COVID-19;

 - Is under investigation for COVID-19; or

-- In the previous 14 days, have traveled to another state or country.
+- In the previous 14 days, has traveled to another state or country.